stat6250-s17/course-questions-wiki/week-10/README.md

 [Course Textbook Chapter 17, Problem 8]
 * *Question (aalshehry−stat6250):* What does modified list input used for?
+- Answer (aoneill2−stat6250): Modified list input takes advantage of known record characteristics, such as whether given fields start in a specified column or appear in a given range of columns, and otherwise takes advantage of the free form for other data fields of  unspecified or unknown length.
 - Question (dlee117−stat6250): What should you do if there are missing values that occur at the end of a record?
+- Answer (aoneill2−stat6250): Use the MISSOVER option.
 - Question (akumar30−stat6250): Can we change the default value of dsd from comma ‘,’ to semicolon ‘;’?
 - Answer (akumar30−stat6250): Yes, using dlm=option, we can change the default value to any acceptable delimiter.
 - Question (rluo-stat6250): What is the function of the LENGTH statement?
+- Answer (aoneill2−stat6250): The length statement circumvents truncation of variables to the default 8 characters or numberical digits.
 - Question (yyan11−stat6250): How to use modify list input?
 - Answer (yyan11−stat6250): There are two modifiers that can be used with list input.The ampersand (&) modifier is used to read character values that contain embedded blanks.
 The colon (:) modifier is used to read nonstandard data values and character values that are longer than eight characters, but which contain no embedded blanks.
 - Question (aoneill2−stat6250): When you specify the length of a character variable, when do you have to repeat the use of the $ sign in declaring the variable in the input statement and when do you not need to?
+- Answer (aoneill2−stat6250): You do not need to repeat the character type specification in the input statement because the length statement functions in lieu of the declaration in the input statement.
 - Question (mcardoso3-stat6250):  Is there a best type of input to use to read a raw data file, or does it depend on the data set?
 - Question (yzhu12-stat6250): How to create a delimited raw data file?
 - Answer (yzhu12-stat6250): You can use the DLM= option with a FILE statement to create a delimited raw data file.